catmcgee/catmcgee/README.md

 👩‍🏫 I teach things

 You'll find the code for some of my projects and my awesome [2:20 Tutorials](https://www.youtube.com/watch?v=OkzCbPKqEtA) video series here on GitHub.
+Reach out to me if you have any feedback or questions, and don't forget to star my repos if you enjoy them!